samilstein/KhovanovSteenrodSquare/README.txt

 This is the README file for the KhovanovSteenrodSquare program.

+The other files in this repo are:
+- KhovanovSteenrodSquare.sage: This files holds the code that is used to compute sq^i.
+- runKhovanovSteenrodSquare.sage: This file is called from the command line to run the code in KhovanovSteenrodSquare.sage.
+- output.sage: When running runKhovanovSteenrodSquare.sage, the output will automatically be saved to this file.

 **********************************

 Here is a step by step guideline on using this code to compute the desired